 These tests may include:

-- CT or CT myelogram.
-If you can't have an MRI, your doctor may recommend computerized tomography (CT), a test that combines X-ray images taken from many different angles to produce detailed, cross-sectional images of your body.
-In a CT myelogram, the CT scan is conducted after a contrast dye is injected.
-The dye outlines the spinal cord and nerves, and it can reveal herniated disks, bone spurs and tumors.
+- Computerized tomography (CT).
+If you can't have an MRI, you may need a CT scan.
+This test combines X-ray images taken from many different angles.
+In a CT myelogram, a contrast dye is injected to outline the spinal cord and nerves.
+This can show herniated disks, bone spurs and tumors.

 - Antidepressants.
 Nightly doses of tricyclic antidepressants, such as amitriptyline, can help ease chronic pain.

 - Anti-seizure drugs.
-Some anti-seizure drugs, such as gabapentin (Neurontin) and pregabalin (Lyrica), are used to reduce pain caused by damaged nerves.
+Some anti-seizure drugs, such as gabapentin (Neurontin, Gralise), are used to reduce pain caused by damaged nerves.